melodyshin/melodyshin.github.io/howto/howto_install_git_client.md

-# How to install git client on centOS 7
+# How to install git client

+Git client on centOS 7

 ## Install